This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 What are the Drawbacks of Lung Transplantation?

-Lengthy Recovery Time
+Long Recovery Time

-It can be a long, arduous process
+A long, arduous process

 How often is Lung Transplantation Performed as a Mesothelioma Treatment?